LBHackney-IT/TacticsManual/_posts/2017-02-27-Tactic-1-How-to-align-the-team.md

 ---
 layout: post
-title: Tactic 1 How to align the team
+title: Tactic 1 How to align the team.
 ---